What is DSS

 - Students develop and use skills to solve problems.

 We are here to support each of our student’s needs.
 Chat live on Cranium Café by finding an online staff member below.
-To learn more, visit the Virtual Chat webpage.
+To learn more, visit the Virtual Welcome Center.
 Our student service specialists have their hours of availability listed on their profile cards.
 If a team member's hours are not reflective of their availability, they are likely supporting another student.
 We give each of our students the individual attention and time they deserve.
 Thank you for your patience.Video chat with Disability Support Services Front Staff on Cranium Cafe